Regulators say banks near full compliance with post-crisis capital rules

-The Basel Committee of regulators said that, as of December 2017, the world’s 111 biggest cross-border, or “Group 1”, banks would have had a collective capital shortfall of only 25.8 billion euros ($29.8 billion) had all Basel’s rules been in force, a fraction of their earnings.
+The Basel Committee of regulators said that as of December 2017, the world’s 111 biggest cross-border or “Group 1” banks would have had a collective capital shortfall of just 25.8 billion euros ($29.8 billion), had all Basel’s rules been in force, a fraction of their earnings.

 The overall core equity capital ratio, which measures capital to risk-weighted assets, would have risen to 12.9 percent from 12.5 percent in June 2017, roughly triple pre-crisis levels.